siamak-amo/dot.scripts/scripts/README.md

 ---

 ### Deploy
-as a standard, if any of these scripts depend on another one, it was done by referring to the script name (without .sh), so creating links from some of `.sh` files to a location in your PATH, such as `~/.local/bin/`, is necessary, Alternatively modify the scripts as needed.
+As a standard, if any of these scripts depends on another one, it was done by referring to the other's name (without .sh)

-example:
+It is convenient to create symbolic links (without `.sh`) from these scripts into some plase (like `~/.local/bin/`) included in your PATH variable:
 ``` bash
 for script in $(ls *sh -1); do
     ln -s "$PWD/$script" ~/.local/bin/${script:0:-3}
 done
 ```
+Alternatively modify the scripts as needed to use absolute path (not recommended)